xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 **Current opportunities**

+- [**QUEX joint PhD studentship**].
+The project title is **Development and evaluation of a digital human exercise coach**.
+I am one of the co-supervisors at the University of Exeter.
+Further information will come shortly.

 **Other opportunities**

 - [University of Exeter - Paris-Saclay studentships (Double PhD Degrees)](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/paris-saclay/): I am looking for candidates for this PhD studentship (international students are eligible).
 The project is **Efficient Multimodal Robot Perception for Pedestrian-Centric Applications with Human Decision-Making Models**.
 [Prof. Andrew Howes](https://experts.exeter.ac.uk/41016-andrew-howes), our Head of Department, will be the co-supervisor at Exeter.
 [Prof. Nicolas Sabouret](https://perso.limsi.fr/sabouret/) will be the supervisor at the Université Paris-Saclay.
 The successful candidate will spend at least one year at the Université Paris-Saclay.
 More details can be found [here](https://adum.fr/as/ed/voirproposition.pl?site=PSaclay&matricule_prop=61449).
 The application for 2025 September entry **is now closed**.